seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-Layout.md

 * metadata
 * fonts
 * SEO
+* server rendering
 * streaming
-* server rendering
 * hydration

-from a single location.
+from one central location.

 ---

 # Understanding `children`

-The most important line is:
+The most important line in this file is:

 ```tsx
 export default function RootLayout({